 Courses added after the first week require instructor’s signature.
 Refer to the Academic Calendar for important dates and deadlines.

-Students are allowed a total of ten repeats, of which three can be COMD.
+For the first bachelor's degree, students are allowed a total of ten repeats, of which three can be COMD courses.
+For the second bachelor's degree, students are allowed a total of three COMD repeats only to count toward GPA calculation.
+The most recent grade of a repeated course is the one included in the GPA calculation.
 For complete policy refer to Repeating Courses in USU General Catalog.

-A student must maintain a cumulative 3.0 GPA.
-Students who fail to meet and maintain the retention criteria will not be allowed to continue in the major; and must declare another major or change to General Studies.
+A student must maintain a 3.0 (B) cumulative GPA every semester.
+Students who fail to meet and maintain the retention criteria will not be allowed to continue in the major.

 LOGAN CAMPUS BACHELOR’S DEGREEAdmission

-Any student may declare PRE- COMD as their major during the freshman and/or sophomore years.
+Any student may be admitted to the Pre-COMDDE program during the freshman and/or sophomore years.
 Students entering junior status (60 credits) must meet with their advisor to be moved in the COMD Major.
 The following criteria must be met:

 - Undergraduate transcripts with a 3.0 Overall GPA